sonalikad21/spring-boot-quizz-app/README.md

 # Responsive Quiz App Using Spring Boot

-MCQ based quiz application using Spring Boot, Spring Data JPA, MySQL, Thymeleaf and Bootstrap 5.
-This project was made as a part of my channel's Spring Boot Tutorial series in Bangla.
+The "Spring Boot Quiz App" is a multiple-choice quiz application built using Spring Boot, Spring Data JPA, MySQL, Thymeleaf, and Bootstrap 5.
+It follows the MVC design pattern and is part of a tutorial series in Bangla.
+The app includes a start page, quiz page, result page, and a scoreboard for displaying quiz scores.
+It's designed to help users understand the integration of these technologies while building a responsive, functional quiz system.